schacon/slidetty/presos/gitbutler-cli/12-splitting-describe.md

 # Splitting Commits

-## create an empty commit and rub stuff into it
+## Split commits by creating an empty commit and rubbing stuff into it

+Instead of a complicated `split` command, we can re-use the rub mentality to rather easily split a commit by making an empty one and moving stuff around.

 ```commands
 but new